Latest blog by Andrea Donsky, co-founder of NaturallySavvy.com. Read more...

 Snacks:

-Any of the above are wonderful options for snacks but for something special, pack a cooler with lots of ice throw in a tub of Rice Dream ice cream for a healthy treat.
+Any of the above are wonderful options for snacks but for something special, pack a cooler with lots of ice throw in a tub of rice milk ice cream for a healthy treat.

 Beverages:

-Keep a container stocked and ready to go with utensils, plates, bowls, napkins, a can opener, table cloth and salt and pepper — it takes just minutes to pack up and you’ll be sure to have everything you need with you.
-Another tip is to have on hand a couple of stainless steel thermos containers for hot foods.
+Keep a container stocked and ready to go with reusable utensils, plates and bowls, napkins, a can opener, table cloth and salt and pepper; it takes just minutes to pack up and you’ll be sure to have everything you need with you.
+Another tip is to have on hand a couple of stainless steel vacuum flasks for hot foods.
+Don't forget a good quality sunscreen, and bring a frisbee or ball for some playful exercise.